-As Flu Season Begins, Now Is the Time to Get Vaccinated
+As Flu Season Ramps Up, Now Is the Time to Get Vaccinated

 It’s that time again.
 The weather has cooled.
 The leaves have fallen.
-And flu season is just getting started.
+And flu season is ramping up.

 Without protection, you and your family can become more susceptible to hard-hitting illnesses like influenza.
-That’s why it’s important to think about vaccinations now – before flu activity really ramps up.
+That’s why it’s important to think about vaccinations now.

 What is influenza, and are you at risk?